Throughout Your Pregnancy ~ Buckle Up "Properly" in Your Motor Vehicle To Keep Your Baby Safe!

 Buckle Up Properly During Pregnancy: Buckling up "properly" every time you ride in a motor vehicle will help to keep you and your baby safer during a crash.
 The American Medical Association and the American College of Obstetricians and Gynecologists recommends that women who are pregnant to always wear seat belts “properly” while riding in a motor vehicle.
-Pregnant women who wear a seat belt “properly” have lower rates of personal injury and fetal death, than women who were not buckled up properly during a crash (Hyde LK, et al. (2003).
+Among women who are pregnant, who wear a seat belt “properly”, have a rate nearly three times safer, protecting the mother from personal injury and fetal death, than pregnant women who were not buckled up properly during a crash (Hyde LK, Obstet Gynecol, 2003 Aug; 102(2):279-86).
 Learn how to "properly" wear your seat belt during pregnancy.

 Car Seat Installation & Education Service: Around your 8th month of pregnancy, call us at 323-491-6197 to answer questions on the best type of car seat that is compatible to your vehicle and child so we can come to you to show you how to use and install your car seat as well as how to buckle your newborn up properly.